Custom Datasets, Aug#

 Built-In Datasets#

-All TorchVision datasets are supported by default and can be passed in by name (e.g. dataset=MNIST
+All TorchVision datasets are supported by default and can be passed in by name (e.g. dataset=MNIST) as well as TinyImageNet, which is provided as an example custom dataset.

 For an iterative-style Dataset, use an Environment.